ArcGIS is an industry-standard GIS software suite developed by Esri. It includes:

 CSU’s subscription to ArcGIS Online is regulated by “credits.”
 Credits are consumed whenever subscribers utilize certain functions of the ArcGIS Online service (such as publishing and hosting new datasets, running analyses, or geocoding addresses.)

-CSU receives an initial number of credits each year, and we are still determining how best to manage those credits across campus.
-Currently, we have far more credits than we use, so don’t hesitate to play around in ArcGIS Online (We’ll be able to find you if you start using up too many!).
+Currently, CSU has far more credits than we use, so don’t hesitate to play around in ArcGIS Online (We’ll be able to find you if you start using up too many!).